KonstantinDjairo/suckless_dictpopup/README.md

 # suckless_dictpopup

 This is a very lightweight program to show a popup with the dictionary entry of the selected text.
-It uses [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup and optionally, a slightly modified version of [herbe](https://github.com/dudik/herbe) to display the popup.
+It uses Xlib for displaying the popup and [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup.

 ![image](misc/showcase.png)